 - You can also select the Super-efficient peer of torrent.

-If you are looking for an open-source torrent client, Vuze can be a good option for sure.
+If you are looking for an open-source torrent client, Vuze is definitely a good option.
 Basically, it’s a program for P2P, and it is written in Java programming language.
 You can use this software on almost all Linux distros and GNU-based environments.
 It is completely compatible with the BitTorrent network, and it comes with a peer network that lets you categorize the video, rate them, and provide reviews.

 - You will get all the information about the torrent’s progress, transfer, and activity.